 Step 9: Click the Commission Amount text field and specify the commission amount the affiliate will receive per sale.
 Then, click Confirm to confirm the commission amount.

-ClickTip: The CPA Commission Calculator can help determine the maximum payable commission you can offer to an affiliate using historical sales data from both vendor and affiliate.
+ClickTip: The CPA Commission Calculator can help determine the maximum payable commission you can offer to an affiliate using historical sales data from both seller and affiliate.
 Read more about the CPA Commission Calculate here.

 Step 10: To finalize the commission amount, click Save.